FZJ-INM1-BDA/voluba/user_docs/alignment.md

-# Aligning the input dataset to the reference volume
+# Transforming the input volume

 Anchoring an input image to the reference volume in VoluBA is typically performed in the following order: